 The ear infection may start shortly after a cold.
 Sudden drainage of yellow or green fluid from the ear may mean the eardrum has ruptured.

 All acute ear infections involve fluid behind the eardrum.
 At home, you can use an electronic ear monitor to check for this fluid.
-You can buy this device at a pharmacy.
-You still need to see your doctor to confirm an ear infection.
+You can buy this device at a drugstore.
+You still need to see a health care provider to confirm an ear infection.

 Exams and Tests

 The provider will look inside the ears using an instrument called an otoscope.
 This may show:

 - Air bubbles or fluid behind the eardrum

 - Bloody fluid or pus inside the middle ear

 The provider might recommend a hearing test if the person has a history of ear infections.

 Some ear infections clear on their own without antibiotics.
 Often, treating the pain and allowing the body time to heal itself is all that is needed: